Munitions

 Platform fit

-Fixed-wing aircraft; some 2.75-inch variants also fit rotary-wing aircraft
+Fixed-wing aircraft; selected 2.75-inch / 70 mm launchers are also documented for rotary-wing aircraft

 Variants